foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 <Center><H2> 5.
 Continually Experiment With New Hashtags and Content </Center></H2>
-Once I notice that my content is starting to get discovered and receive more engagement, I continue to use those hashtags.
-I also try to use similar content that people found engaging in the past.

-For example: A video I featured of decorating a cake had a very high level of engagement.

-In the future, I may feature a similar video (i.e someone else decorating a cake) with the same hashtags.
-I would repeat this process until I start seeing a dip in engagement.
+When a post performs well, I try to replicate the results.
+Using similar content my audience finds engaging, I also use the same hashtags.
+Occassionally I will also experiment with new hashtags and new content.

+It's a balancing act of experimenting with new content and sticking to what people currently like.

 Experimenting has been the way I have built engaged communities.
-I listen to what my followers are engaging with and react when they don't.
+I continue to provide the content that my followers are engaging with while also experimenting with new content.